CloudNativeJS/appmetrics-zipkin/README.md

 # appmetrics-zipkin

 appmetrics-zipkin provides [Zipkin](https://github.com/openzipkin/zipkin) instrumentation of Node.js applications using a single line: `require('appmetrics-zipkin')`.

-This makes use of
+Unlike other zipkin instrumentation packages, appmetrics-zipkin will automatically inject missing trace header information into any inbound request and use the same value for the outbound request without any user intervention.
+This gives you a full trace across the http message with out any extra code.

 ## Configure Zipkin Endpoint
 Connecting to a [Zipkin](https://github.com/openzipkin/zipkin) endpoint is done by adding the desired hostname and port to `appmetrics-zipkin.properties` file.